masim5722/stocks-app/README.md

 8. Implmented functionality to sort the data
 9. Implemented Custom Pagination as the data was big to handle for the chart
 10. Integrated Apex Charts
-11. Dockerize, both Frontend and Backend app for deployment

 # Project Directory Structure
 	├───frontend #ReactJs application